renhuailin/MyDocs/vscode-notes.md

 }
 ```

-# hide certain files from the sidebar.
+# Hide certain files from the sidebar.

 You can configure patterns to hide files and folders from the explorer and searches.